-TAX: If the estimated tax was underpaid, complete and attach Form 2220ME to this return.
+Line 10.
+PENALTY FOR UNDERPAYMENT OF ESTIMATED TAX: If the estimated tax was underpaid, complete and attach Form 2220ME to this return.
 A copy of Form 2220ME is available at: www.maine.gov/revenue/forms.

-Line 11a.
-AMOUNT OF LINE 10 TO BE CREDITED: Use this line only if you want to have all or part of the overpayment on line 10 applied as a payment to your next year's estimated Maine corporate income tax.
+Line 13a.
+AMOUNT OF LINE 12 TO BE CREDITED: Use this line only if all or part of the overpayment on line 12 will be applied as a payment to the next year's estimated Maine corporate income tax.
+The payment will be applied to the next year as of the date a complete return listing the request was filed with Maine Revenue Services.
+This line may not be used when filing a return after the statute of limitations date for credits and refunds.

-Line 11b.
-AMOUNT OF LINE 10 TO BE REFUNDED: Enter here the difference between lines 10 and 11a.
-Refunds of \$1.00 or more will be mailed to you.
+Line 13b.
+AMOUNT OF LINE 10 TO BE REFUNDED: Enter here the difference between lines 12 and 13a.
+Refunds of \$1.00 or more will be issued.

-You may have your refund directly deposited into your checking account (if it is \$10,000 or less).
-To comply with banking rules, you must check the box to the left of line 11d if your refund is going to an account outside the United States.
-If you check the box, we will mail you a paper check.
+A refund may be directly deposited into a checking account (if it is \$10,000 or less).
+To comply with banking rules, the box to the left of line 13d must be checked if the refund is going to an account outside the United States.
+If the box is checked, we will mail a paper check to the address on file.

-On line 11c, enter the 9-digit routing transit number (RTN).
+On line 13c, enter the 9-digit routing transit number (RTN).
 The RTN must begin with 01 through 12 or 21 through 32.
 If it does not, the direct deposit will be rejected and a refund check will be sent instead.
-If you are unsure what your RTN is, contact your financial institution.
-On line 11d, enter your checking account number.
+If unsure what the RTN is, contact the taxpayer's financial institution.

+On line 13d, enter the taxpayer's checking account number.
 The checking account number can be up to 17 digits long (both numbers and letters).
 Omit hyphens, spaces and special symbols.

 IMPORTANT: IF ALL REQUIRED LINES AND SCHEDULES (INCLUDING FORM CR) ARE NOT COMPLETED, THE RETURN IS INCOMPLETE AND WILL NOT BE CONSIDERED A FILED RETURN.
-PAGES 1 - 5 OF THE FEDERAL RETURN MUST BE ATTACHED TO YOUR MAINE CORPORATE RETURN.
+PAGES 1 - 5 OF THE FEDERAL RETURN MUST BE ATTACHED TO THE MAINE CORPORATE RETURN.

-MAINE CORPORATE INCOME TAX 2012 FORM 1120ME
+MAINE CORPORATE INCOME TAX - 2016 FORM 1120ME SCHEDULE A - APPORTIONMENT OF TAX

-SCHEDULE A - APPORTIONMENT OF TAX GENERAL INSTRUCTIONS
+GENERAL INSTRUCTIONS